-Harmonic Bionics — a company that creates innovative rehabilitation robotics platforms for the clinical market — developed an upper-limb exoskeletal robot platform to enable the patient to relearn how to use limbs that are often left paralyzed by the stroke.
-Their Harmony exoskeleton platform is based on the principles of neuromuscular physiology and is designed to take advantage of known neurological coupling between human joints, using coordinated movements and forces to boost true functional therapy.
-It wraps around the patient's shoulders, arms and wrists and can power their joints to assist patients as they perform the various dynamic movement tasks they must relearn.
-The highly sensitive and repeatable platform creates an assist-as-needed paradigm that encourages active patient participation and can greatly improve the effectiveness of shoulder therapy for stroke survivors.
-It also frees up the therapist to massage a patient's arm or even monitor multiple patients at once.
+A company specializing in innovative rehabilitation robotics platforms for the clinical market, has developed an upper-limb exoskeletal robot platform specifically designed to aid patients in relearning the use of limbs that are commonly paralyzed following a stroke.
+Their groundbreaking solution, the Harmony exoskeleton platform, is built upon the principles of neuromuscular physiology.
+By leveraging the well-established neurological coupling between human joints, this platform utilizes coordinated movements and forces to enhance true functional therapy.
+The exoskeleton wraps around the patient's shoulders, arms, and wrists, granting the capability to power their joints and provide assistance during the performance of various dynamic movement tasks that need to be relearned.
+This highly sensitive and reliable platform follows an assist-as-needed approach, promoting active patient participation and significantly enhancing the effectiveness of shoulder therapy for stroke survivors.
+Furthermore, it also allows therapists to attend to other important tasks, such as massaging a patient's arm or monitoring multiple patients simultaneously.